tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 chunk 3 = 16,776,448 bytes
 ```

-The difference is tiny compared with a 16 MiB chunk.
+The difference is tiny compared with the chunk itself.

-But each valid size has meaning.
+But every valid size now has meaning.

 ```python
 def chunk_index(size: int) -> int: